-In fiscal 2024, we expect minimal change in overall store count with a modest reduction in store count in North America and a modest increase in store count in Greater China.
+In fiscal 2023, we expect a modest increase in store count and square footage in mainland China and a slight reduction in store count and square footage in North America.

 Digital - We view our digital platform as an instrument to deliver Stuart Weitzman products to customers directly with the benefit of added accessibility as consumers can purchase Stuart Weitzman brand products wherever they choose.
-For Stuart Weitzman, we have e-commerce sites in the U.S, Canada and Greater China.
+For Stuart Weitzman, we have e-commerce sites in the U.S, Canada and mainland China.
 Additionally, we continue to leverage a third-party digital platform to sell our products to customers.

-Wholesale - The wholesale business for Stuart Weitzman comprised approximately 34% of total segment net sales for fiscal 2023.
+Wholesale - Stuart Weitzman products are primarily sold through approximately 900 wholesale and distributor locations globally, which include multibrand boutiques.
+The wholesale business for Stuart Weitzman comprised approximately 34% of total segment net sales for fiscal 2022.
 We continue to closely monitor inventories held by our wholesale customers in an effort to optimize inventory levels across wholesale doors.
 Stuart Weitzman has developed relationships with a select group of distributors who sell Stuart Weitzman products through travel retail locations and in certain international countries where Stuart Weitzman does not have directly operated retail locations.
-As of July 1, 2023 and July 2, 2022, Stuart Weitzman did not have any customers who individually accounted for more than 10% of the segment's total net sales.
+As of July 2, 2022 and July 3, 2021, Stuart Weitzman did not have any customers who individually accounted for more than 10% of the segment's total net sales.